mayhemheroes/hero-resources/README.md

 * Mayhem is not already integrated.
 You can find a list of integrated repositories at https://github.com/mayhemheroes.

 * The project is not part of oss-fuzz.

+* The project has been active in the last 6 months

 Here are a couple of tips for integrating your project.